 Amazing murals, historic buildings and trendy bars: Guatemala City has more to offer than you would suspect.
-Most travelers continue their Guatemala trip straight away after arriving in Guatemala City, considering the Guatemala capital too dangerous to visit.
-We decided to do otherwise and stayed for one day.
-We recommend you to do the same, as we think Guatemala City has plenty to offer to entertain you at least a day, while we didn’t feel safe at all.
-Read more about the best things to do in Guatemala City, where to stay and how to stay safe.
+Most travelers travel straight to Antigua when arriving at the Guatemala City airport, considering the Guatemala capital too dangerous to visit.
+We decided to do otherwise and stayed for one day to explore the historic center and upcoming districts.
+We loved doing so and can totally recommend you to do the same, as Guatemala City has much more to offer while we didn’t feel unsafe at all.
+Read more about the best things to do in Guatemala City, where to stay and how to stay safe!

 Safety in Guatemala City

 The main reason for travellers to avoid the capital is its level of safety.
-Guatemala City is still not the most safe travel destination, but that is becoming more and more.
+Guatemala City is not the safest travel destination, but this is improving over time.
 In the end, we didn’t feel unsafe for a moment.
-Throughout to actieve this feeling, we did follow all the tips that had been given to us.
+We did follow some safety tips our hostel gave us, but most of them are just common sense when traveling abroad anyways.

-We were advised not to walk down the street in the evening and always take a taxi or Uber (hou van sign up here.
-Also was an important tip to avoid certain zones.
-The most important zones for you as a traveller are not covered, so limit your visit especially to those places.
-Of course you always have to look after your stuff, like anywhere else.
-Don’t walk down the street unnecessarily with expensive stuff and pay close attention to your bag and bags.
+We were advised not to walk down the street in the evening and always take a taxi or Uber (you can sign up here for Uber for a discount).
+The city is divided into different zones and it is important to avoid certain unsafe zones.
+As a tourist, you have nothing to do there either, so just limit yourself to the more touristic and safe zones.
+Of course you have to pay attention to your belongings, but we do that well when traveling anyway.
+Do not walk down the street with unnecessary expensive items and pay close attention to your bag and pockets.

 Guatemala City is built in a grid with multiple zones.
 For you as a traveler, Zona 1, 4, 10 and 13 are the most interesting places to visit in Guatemala City.
 Zona 1 has the most historic buildings, squares and the Guatemala City cathedral.
 This is also the best area around town to find affordable hotels and hostels and restaurants.
 One of the Zona 1 attractions is the indoor local market.
 You can buy pretty much anything here and there is a food court to try the local food.